 On the following morning, we were early risers to catch up with our planned itinerary.
 We boarded a 07.00.a.m. bus to our first destination of the day, situated on a small hillock on the outskirts of Kumbakonam.

-13. Swamimalai: Abode of one of the six important murugan temples in Tamil Nadu, Swamimalai is also an important destination of idol making in India.
+13. Swamimalai: Abode of one of the six important Murugan temples in Tamil Nadu, Swamimalai is also an important destination for idol making in India.
 A limited number of artisans who all live in clusters around the temple here, have carried along a science and art of bronze idol making from the Chola period.
 The technology used in the ‘lost wax method’ of metal casting is practiced as per the Vedas and is something that needs a more elaborate citation, in another post.

 After offering our prayers, we decided to head back to the city to get buses to the other places on our list.